galihap76/collector/README.md

 - Information gathering in phone numbers
 - Information gathering in account github
 - Information gathering in ip address
-- Informaton gathering in account instagram
+- Information gathering in account instagram

 # Tested On
 - Windows